Concrete Blocks – a quick primer

 5 min read

-All the materials we use are carefully chosen to ensure that they contribute effectively in making your home safe, comfortable and secured.
-Concrete blocks are one of those.
+All the materials we use are carefully chosen to ensure that they contribute effectively to making your home safe, comfortable, and secure--Concrete blocks are one of those.

 Hollow concrete blocks are perhaps the most popular of the precast concrete materials.
 First invented in the 1890s, they were originally so heavy they had to be lifted into place by a crane.
 Nowadays, they are a staple in construction, and their weight is no longer a challenge.
 Originally made by hand, it would take a person approximately an hour to produce 10, compared to the technology we have today, with machines producing up to thousands of blocks per hour.